 d.
 Disbursements for Credit Card Bills

 If a trust pays a credit card bill for the trust beneficiary, whether the individual receives income depends on what was on the bill.
 If the trust pays for food or shelter items on the bill, the individual will generally be charged with in-kind support and maintenance up to the PMV.
-If the bill includes non-food, non-shelter items, the individual usually does not receive income as the result of the payment unless the item received would not be a totally or partially excluded non-liquid resource the following month
+If the bill includes non-food, non-shelter items, the individual usually does not receive income as the result of the payment unless the item received would not be a totally or partially excluded non-liquid resource the following month.

 For example, if the credit card bill includes restaurant charges, payment of those charges results in ISM.
 If the bill also includes purchase of clothing, payment for the clothing is not income.